Special Facilities and Services

 Health Insurance and Health Fees

-All non-health professional students are charged the Primary Care Health Fee (PCHF) which can be waived with proof of health insurance.
+All students enrolled for at least six hours are charged the Primary Care Health Fee (PCHF) which can be waived within thirty days of the first day of class with proof of health insurance.
 The fee entitles students to basic services at the health centers such as examinations and allergy injections.
 This fee is not health insurance and does not provide for specialty care, hospitalization, x-ray or laboratory services.
-The PCHF fee is can be waived with proof of health insurance or used as a supplement to the student’s insurance.
+The PCHF fee can be waived with proof of health insurance or used as a supplement to the student’s insurance.

-All students enrolled in a program of study that requires them to train in the University’s Affiliated Hospitals such as the MD, DMD, Dental Hygiene, Audiology, and Speech Pathology programs are required to carry major medical insurance and pay a non-waivable Health Professionals Health Fee (HPHF).
+All students enrolled in a program of study that requires them to train in the University’s affiliated teaching hospitals such as the MD, DMD, Dental Hygiene, Audiology, and Speech Pathology programs are required to carry major medical insurance and pay a non-waivable Health Professionals Health Fee (HPHF).
 Students in these programs are charged for the university-sponsored insurance plan but may waive it with proof of alternate coverage.
-A university-sponsored student insurance plan which complies with the Affordable Care Act (ACA) is available for students to purchase.

 Campus Insurance Advocate

 215 Central Ave.
 Suite 110

 Office of Health Promotion and Education

 Health Promotion, a division of Campus Health Services, provides a variety of wellbeing programs, services, and resources including yoga, chair massage, stress resilience workshops, drop-in guided meditations, flash nap workshops, free & anonymous HIV testing, sexual health and consent workshops, safer sex supplies, healthy eating on campus, cooking workshops, and U-fit coaching.

 Campus Health Services

 Additional information can be found on the Campus Health Services Office of Health Promotion website.